DIY PCB Board for Beginners

 Printed circuit board after complete assembly moves to reflow oven machine

-Nevertheless, because the PCB is just a collection of electrical connections on a substrate, you do not need any fancy manufacturing process to make a simple one.
-We will show you how in the rest of this guide.
+In general, the PCB is just a collection of electrical connections on a substrate.
+So, you don’t necessarily need a fancy manufacturing process to make a simple circuit board at home.

-Homemade PCB– How To Make a PCB at Home?
+How To Make a PCB at Home

 A collection of three copper-printed circuit boards.